Royal Naval Air Service

-The Royal Naval Air Service (RNAS) was the air arm of the Royal Navy, under the direction of the Admiralty's Air Department, and existed formally from 1 July 1914 to 1 April 1918, when it was merged with the British Army's Royal Flying Corps to form the Royal Air Force (RAF), the world's first independent air force.
+The Royal Naval Air Service (RNAS) was the air arm of the Royal Navy, under the direction of the Admiralty's Air Department, and existed formally from 1 July 1914, to 1 April 1918, when it was merged with the British Army's Royal Flying Corps to form the Royal Air Force (RAF).

 It was replaced by the Fleet Air Arm, initially consisting of those RAF units that normally operated from ships, but emerging as a separate unit similar to the original RNAS by the time of the Second World War.

 History

 Background

 On 21 July 1908 Captain Reginald Bacon, who was a member of the Aerial Navigation Sub-Committee, submitted to the First Sea Lord Sir John Fisher that a rigid airship based on the German Zeppelin be designed and constructed by the firm of Vickers.
 After much discussion on the Committee of Imperial Defence the suggestion was approved on 7 May 1909.
-Though Bacon had been intended as the Superintendent of Construction, his departure from the Royal Navy in November 1909 saw the role fall to his protegee at the Naval Ordnance Department, Captain Murray Sueter.
+Though Bacon had been intended as the Superintendent of Construction, his departure from the Royal Navy in November 1909 saw the role fall to his protégé at the Naval Ordnance Department, Captain Murray Sueter.
 Consequently, Sueter was the first Royal Navy officer assigned to a naval air project.

-On 21 June 1910, Lt.
-George Cyril Colmore became the first qualified pilot in the Royal Navy.
+On 21 June 1910, Lieutenant George Colmore became the first qualified pilot in the Royal Navy.
 After completing training, which Colmore paid for out of his own pocket, he was issued with Royal Aero Club Certificate Number 15.

 In November 1910, the Royal Aero Club, thanks to one of its members, Francis McClean, offered the Royal Navy two aircraft with which to train its first pilots.
 The club also offered its members as instructors and the use of its airfield at Eastchurch on the Isle of Sheppey.
 The Admiralty accepted and on 6 December the Commander-in-Chief, The Nore promulgated the scheme to the officers under his jurisdiction and requested that applicants be unmarried and able to pay the membership fees of the Royal Aero Club.
 The airfield became the Naval Flying School, Eastchurch.
-Two hundred applications were received, and four were accepted: Lieutenant C. R. Samson, Lieutenant A. M. Longmore, Lieutenant R. Gregory and Lieutenant E. L. Gerrard, RMLI.
+Two hundred applications were received, and four were accepted: Lieutenant Charles Samson, Lieutenant Arthur Longmore, Lieutenant R. Gregory and Lieutenant E. L. Gerrard, RMLI.